bijoyanupam/frontend-starter-kit/README.md

 Now that the required packages are installed, you are ready to go.

-To check your js and scss files for errors using eslint and sasslint, run the following grunt command.
+To check your js and scss files for errors using eslint and sasslint, run the following grunt command using npm scripts.
 ```
-grunt
+npm run lint
 ```

 Ready to go live?
-Run the following grunt command.
+Run the following grunt command using npm scripts.
 ```
-grunt build
+npm run build
 ```

 ## Configuration